nicolastomeo/CSVtoDB_CodingTask/README.md

 The solution is structured in two folders, CSVProcessor and StorePeople.

 CSVProcessor is the first program of the code challenge.
-It contains the program (csvprocessor.py) that reads data from a csv (full name and email of people), validate it and send it to a  a message broker (RabbitMQ for the broker and Redis as the result backend) using Celery.
+It contains the program (csvprocessor.py) that reads data from a csv (full name and email of people), validates it and sends it to a  a message broker (RabbitMQ for the broker and Redis as the result backend) using Celery.

 StorePeople is the second program of the code challenge.
 It contains the Celery worker, that reads the jobs from the broker, updates the status of the jobs in the result backend and executes the jobs (according to the tasks.py file), storing in the database the full names and emails, considering the uniqueness of the emails.
 It uses SQLAlchemy to communicate with the PostgreSQL database and Alembic for the database migrations.